Brauzz/gitlearn/readme.txt

-git is a very good software
-but  cz is very stupid boy.
+git is a very good software, but cz is very stupid.